 - The unfounded fear of Protein — Contrary to the fear of excess protein generally found in the Keto community, I found that I was comfortably in ketosis throughout the experiment.
 It would seem that the increased protein was offset by the near total reduction of carb consumption that comes with going zero-carb.
 An awesome article by Amy Berger covers gluconeogenesis and provides a reassuring read, highlighting that the conversion from protein to glucose is not supply-driven, but demand-driven and doesn’t ‘just happen’.

-- From effortless to boring — The simplicitly and convenience in eating nothing but meat was liberating.
+- From effortless to boring — The simplicity and convenience in eating nothing but meat was liberating.
 But as the days turned to weeks, and without feeling amazing as hoped, I soon started to yearn for variety.
 Once having realised how sodium deficient I appear to have been, I counted down the minutes to the end of the experiment, where I would be able to consume whole food sources for the likes of potassium, through almonds and avocados for example.

-- Poop problems — All that I had read of the carnivore diet suggested that fiber was unecessary, and that although poopage movements may be less frequent, you’ll otherwise have no troubles.
+- Poop problems — All that I had read of the carnivore diet suggested that fiber was unnecessary, and that although poopage movements may be less frequent, you’ll otherwise have no troubles.
 This did not happen with me, and although indeed infrequent, my movements varied between the extremes.
-One occurance had my movement resembling a dribbling tap of foamy water, the next felt the equivalent of trying to poop a tennis ball.
+One occurrence had my movement resembling a dribbling tap of foamy water, the next felt the equivalent of trying to poop a tennis ball.
 I do wonder to what extent a potential sodium deficiency may have had here.

 - Sleep, cycles and heart rates — My sleep on carnivore was pretty regular, but I did find a repeat of experiences that hit me roughly once every two weeks.
 Firstly, that getting a limited amount of sleep (say ~4 hours), can have me surprisingly energised the day following.
 Secondly, there have been moments where I’ve woken mid-dream, and felt particularly groggy for the entirety of the day.
 This may be down to where in a sleep cycle I awaken.
 In the case of limited sleep, it appears sleep deprivation can result in an increase in cortisol and adrenaline — explaining the relatively wired state.